Top 10 Best Individual Player Performances in NBA History

 Nobody has ever matched Wilt, but Kobe came close.

-Although Bill did have the better game of the series, Elgin's performance 2 games earlier was still an amazing one.
+Although Bill did have the better game of the series, Elgin's performance two games earlier was still an amazing one.
 He scored 61 points and grabbed 22 rebounds.

-This might be the most iconic performance in the NBA's history.
-Michael Jordan showed up to Game 5 of the 1997 NBA finals with the flu (although there has been theories that he was not sick and was instead hungover or had food poisoning) and dropped 38 on the Utah Jazz.
+This might be the most iconic performance in NBA history.
+Michael Jordan showed up to Game 5 of the 1997 NBA Finals with the flu (although there have been theories that he was not sick and was instead hungover or had food poisoning) and dropped 38 points on the Utah Jazz.

 Ah yes, the shot that made Michael Jordan immortal.
 The shot that won him his 6th NBA title.
 Oh, and did I mention he dropped 45 points?
 Yeah, enough said.